-A recipe for massaged kale salad with butternut squash and roasted chickpeas, and an interview with Ella Leché the author of “Cut the Sugar, You’re Sweet Enough”.
+A recipe for massaged kale salad with butternut squash and roasted chickpeas from “Cut the Sugar, You’re Sweet Enough”by Ella Leché .

 Her name is Ella Leché and she’s the recipe developer and photographer behind the blog Pure Ella as well as the cookbook “Cut the Sugar, You’re Sweet Enough”.
-You may recognize the name, as a few friends and I celebrated the arrival of her daughter with a baby shower, and she filled in for me while I was taking some time off when I had mine.
+You may recognize the name, as she filled in for me while I was taking some time off when I had my baby.

 Her first cookbook perfectly captures her passion for the plant-based whole foods diet that changed her life and gave her back her energy.
 She’s took her health into her own hands and hopes to inspire others to do so as well.
 Her book includes a variety of simple but elegant recipes anyone can dive into and enjoy whether you happen to follow a vegan diet or not.
-Ella and I wanted to share with you a recipe for her massaged kale salad with roasted butternut squash from the book (scroll to the bottom to see the recipe and enter to win a copy of the book).
+Ella and I wanted to share with you a recipe for her massaged kale salad with roasted butternut squash from the book.
 But first she was kind enough to take the time to stop by to answer some questions.

 1.)
 Tell us a little about yourself and your health journey.